Prevention Education

 Session Topics:

 Coaching Boys into Men is an evidence-based prevention curriculum from Futures Without Violence, that helps build healthy relationships and prevent violence, stopping it before it begins.
-This curriculum provides space for male-identifying youth to hold discussions and participate in activities that promote healthy relationship skills and beliefs that violence never equals strength.
+This curriculum provides space for male youth to hold discussions and participate in activities that promote healthy relationship skills and beliefs that violence never equals strength.
 Coaching Boys into Men is proven to positively affect bystander behaviors and to reduce abuse perpetration among youth who receive the program.

 Session Topics: